Education -- United States

-Scope and Content note This collection is comprised of the single volume, memoir-style manuscript of Frank S. Loescher.
-The manuscript includes discussion of America's "race problem," and Loescher's experiences with race relations while teaching in the American South, and while he served as a consultant to the Institute of Race Relations in South Africa.
+Overview Frank S. Loescher's manuscript includes discussion of America's "race problem," and his experiences with race relations while teaching in the American South and while he served as a consultant to the Institute of Race Relations in South Africa.

 Scope and Contents This collection contains one volume of minutes (1866 - 1882) from the Trustees of the Milcah Martha Moore Fund.
 The minutes consist of treasurer reports, and decisions about use of the funds.